by Freddy Tran Nager, Founder of Atomic Tango + Practicing Metaphor Engineer…

 But the opportunity to develop a revolutionary new marketing strategy may have passed.
 Sure, we marketers can still develop new tactics based on new mediums and new markets, but the big picture strategies have apparently all been done.
 Even worse, they’re now being recycled…

-This dawned on me while teaching competitive strategies in my integrated marketing course at UCLA Extension.
-Although I’m quoting different marketing experts and their theories, I found myself repeating the same ideas disguised as different metaphors.
+This dawned on me while teaching an integrated marketing class.
+Although I’m quoting different marketing experts and their theories, I soon realized that I was repeating the same ideas disguised as different metaphors.

 For example, in the 1976 classic “Marketing Warfare,” Jack Trout & Al Ries recommended that “a good flanking move must be made into an uncontested area.”
 Nineteen years later, W. Chan Kim and Renee Mauborgne recommended the exact same strategy, but opted for a nature metaphor with their “Blue Ocean Strategy.”
 A couple of years after that, Marty Neumeier’s “Zag” tapped his design experience and recommended “look for the white space.”
 Three bestselling marketing books.
 Same basic idea.
 Different metaphors.